Attendance and Tardiness

 Tardiness

-Excessive tardiness is arriving more than 10 minutes late to any session.
-Tardiness in excess of 30 minutes will be considered an absence for the 2-hour session.
+Excessive tardiness is arriving more than 10 minutes late to any session of class.
+Tardiness in excess of 30 minutes will be considered a half- or full-day absence.
 In instances of repeated tardiness:

 • Three instances of tardiness will result in a warning.
 A fourth instance of tardiness will require a meeting with an Academic Director.

-• Three instances of excessive tardiness (arriving more than 10 minutes late but less than 30) will be counted as one absence for the 2 hours.
+• Three instances of excessive tardiness (arriving more than 10 minutes late but less than 30) will be counted as a half-day absence.

 • Repeated tardiness in excess of 30 minutes will be subject to the WISLI absence policy.